What is Compostable Cellulose?

 Our cellulose bags and rolls of cellulose film are derived from renewable wood pulp and have similar environmental credentials to our greetings card biofilm bags.
 Cellulose is a substance from a plants cell wall, this can be extracted from renewable plant material to produce the cellulose film.
 Once used, cellulose film (also known as Cellophane) will biodegrade producing ecotoxicity free biomass (compost), CO2 and H2O.
 Then these 2 compounds can be combined with sunlight and converted into energy by plants in a process called photosynthesis, resulting in more tree growth which can then be used to produce more bags.
 In contrast to crude oil based plastics which are non-renewable.

 The cellulose film manufacturers recommend (for food use) a shelf life of about 6 months, stored at 17 to 23°C (room temperature), kept away from humidity and direct sunlight.
-(We have sample bags which we have stored in these conditions which have actually lasted longer than this so they are quite stable if stored correctly.)
-However because this is a relatively new product we won’t have a definitive time scale until some of the original stock stored from last year has started to degrade.
+(We have sample bags which we have stored in these conditions which have actually lasted much longer than this so they are quite stable if stored correctly.)
+However because this is a relatively new product we won’t have a definitive time scale until some of the original stock has started to degrade.

 How the bags are stored is also very important for extending their shelf life – biodegradation is initiated in a soil, compost or waste water environment where micro-organisms are present.
 In normal UK retail conditions cellulose bags are quite stable The main thing to maximise shelf life, is to avoid exposure to humidity and excessive heat, moisture and light.
 So, realistically in normal shop use you could get 6+ months if not a year or more before any degradation could start to show.
 Biofilm bags are also very stable should they be splashed with water - they don't start to degrade immediately so if wiped off promptly they should come to no harm.
 (For a florist we have tested the film holding a ‘ball’ of water to see how long it would take fail and we were surprised to find out that it took about 4 weeks before it failed.
 Not very scientific but we just wanted to be sure that it doesn’t turn to ‘compost’ overnight!)
 Exposure to bright direct sunlight such as in a shop window can result in degradation / discolouration over time, however this is only likely to be a problem in extreme conditions.